 Older Persons Shared Ownership only lets you staircase to 75%.
 If they have purchased a 75% share, they will no longer pay rent but may have to pay service charge.

 Housing Associations may also have restrictions on certain developments and properties which may mean that you can not staircase to 100%

 You can generally only staircase 3 times to get to 100%, so if you have initially only staircased in small shares, you may not be able to reach 100%

 Each housing association’s process with differ slightly, but here is the an overview of what you can expect.

-- You will need to contact a RICS Surveyor (Royal Institute of Chartered Surveyors) / FRICS (Fellow of Royal institute of Chartered Surveyors) registered surveyor to perform a valuation of your property.
-This will ensure that the staircasing amounts is reflected from the market value of the property.
-This will mean that if your house increases/decreases in value, the share prices will change accordingly.
-You should complete your staircasing transaction within 3 months of this valuation otherwise another will need to be performed.
+Firstly, you will need to contact a RICS Surveyor (Royal Institute of Chartered Surveyors) to value your property.
+This will ensure that the staircasing amounts is reflective of the market value of the property, including fluctuations which will mean the share prices will change to follow this.
+Your staircasing transaction should be completed within 3 months of this valuation otherwise you will need to have another one.

-- When the property valuation has been received, the premium of the share you don’t own will be calculated.
-Then the calculations and response form will be emailed to you.
-This form will ask you to complete the amount of shares you would like along with your solicitors details.
-Your application will not progress until you return your response form confirming how you wish to proceed and what shares you wish to purchase.
-All leaseholders named on the lease must sign this form.
+When the property valuation has been received, the premium of the share you don’t own will be calculated.
+The calculations and response form will then be emailed to you.
+This form will ask for the amount of shares you would like as well as your solicitors details.
+You must complete this form before the process can continue.
+All leaseholders on the lease must sign this form.

-Purchased 100% and currently not paying a service charge – you will no longer have to pay rent and have further communication with the housing association
+Purchased 100% and currently not paying a service charge – you will no longer have to pay rent and will not have further communication with the housing association

 Purchased 100% and currently paying service charges – You will be notified by your solicitor where you will be paying this service charge to.

-Interim staircasing – Your file will be updated with your new share and rent amount.
+Interim staircasing – Your record will be updated with your new shares and rental amounts.